wiepke/spiderweb/README.md

    1. mysql will now run on 3308 in order to not conflict with other mysql dbs on the system

+## Option 1 Using the Dockerfile

+7. sudo docker build -t spiderweb .

+8. sudo docker run --name spiderweb -d -p 8082:80 --mount type=bind,source="$(pwd)",target=/var/www/html --network=spiderweb-network spiderweb

+9. Test with [host]:8082 z.B. localhost:8082

+## Option 2 Using Docker Run with some tweaks

 7. sudo docker run --name spiderweb -d -p 8082:80 --mount type=bind,source="$(pwd)",target=/var/www/html --network=spiderweb-network php:apache

    - 8082 will be the port were the software is accessible from outside the hostsystem.
 You need to open this port on the host
    - you can also create a proxy locally on the host that patches 8082 through to whereevery you want spiderweb to run

 8. Enable mysqli:
    - docker exec -it spiderweb bash
+   - Within the spiderweb vm:
         - docker-php-ext-install mysqli
+        - apachectl restart
+        - test this with: php -a and mysqli_connect("0.0.0.0", "root", "voyager", "spinnennetz", 3308);
    - you can save this fixed image with docker commit -p spiderweb spiderweb-i